SK53/indicia-docs/administrating/warehouse/warehouse-installation.rst

 Optimisation
 ------------

 If you are able to set the default search path for your indicia user that accesses the database, then it is possible to implement a performance improvement.
 To do this, run the following script replacing indicia_user with your username:

 .. code-block:: sql

   ALTER USER indicia_user SET search_path = indicia, public, pg_catalog;

-You will also need to report this for your report user's username if you have a separate one.
+You will also need to do this for your report user's username if you have a separate one.
 Now, open the indicia.php file in the application/config folder using a text editor.
 Find the entry called apply_schema and set it to false.
-You can create the entry if it is not already present:
+You can create the entry if it is not already present and do this for the report configuration as well:

 .. code-block:: php